Australian native plants that you can grow indoors

 Difficulty: Moderate

-It shares many forgiving traits with Hoya australis, but larger leaves and tropical origins mean it reacts more quickly to cold or or irregular watering.
+It shares many forgiving traits with Hoya australis, but larger leaves and tropical origins mean it reacts more quickly to cold or irregular watering.

-Tools for Australian Gardeners
+Shop Tools for Australian Gardeners

 Kangaroo fern (Microsorum diversifolium)

 Kangaroo fern has thick fronds that store moisture, allowing it to cope with occasional missed watering indoors.
-Its creeping rhizomes spread across the soil surface helping it access moisture efficiently in pots.
+Its creeping rhizomes spread across the soil surface, helping it access moisture efficiently in pots.

 Indoor care